 What is the Prostate Gland?

 Another medical issue linked to the prostate is prostatitis.
-While most cases of prostitis do not have a known cause, oftentimes untreated sexually transmitted infections are the culprit (most frequently gonorrhea and trichomoniasis).
+While most cases of prostitis do not have a known cause, oftentimes, untreated sexually transmitted infections (STIs) are the culprit (most frequently gonorrhea and trichomoniasis).
 Prostatitis may also develop as a result of a bacterial infection similar to the infection of the bladder.
-Most symptoms of prostatitis are related to urination: frequent urination, burning urination, difficulty in starting or continuing urination, excessive urination at night, or feeling like the bladder is not completely empty.
+Most symptoms of prostatitis are related to urination, including the following: frequent urination, burning urination, difficulty in starting or continuing urination, excessive urination at night, or feeling like the bladder is not completely empty.
 However, other signs of prostatitis involve pain in the lower back, perineum, lower abdomen, upper thighs, above the pubic area, and/or at tip of the penis.
-Men with prostatitis may also feel similar pain following ejaculation.
+Males with prostatitis may also feel similar pain following ejaculation.
 Thus, there are many relevant indicators of prostatitis, but having only one or a few symptoms is no reason to be overly alarmed.
-If a man has several symptoms or feels he may have prostatitis, however, he should consult a doctor who can diagnose the problem.
+If a male has several symptoms or feels he may have prostatitis, however, he should consult a doctor who can diagnose the problem.
 The doctor may prescribe an antibiotic if he or she determines prostatitis is the problem.

 In sum, the prostate gland is an essential part of the body that needs to be watched carefully in case of any of the three cited maladies.
 We encourage you to consult your doctor if you experience any of the symptoms mentioned above or would like to seek more information regarding your prostate health.1